 As I played around with all these skills, it became apparent that there was too much going on.
 The player had too many options, and many of these options weren't very meaningful.

 Air dashing was an interesting way of traversing obstacles, but it also made it too easy for the player to get around.
-This led to the optimal strategy of solving a level to simply be air dashing as frequenter as possible.
-I didn't like that, because it mandated that the player play in a certain way if they wanted to be fast.
-More importantly, it gave the player an additional button/skill they had to master which didn't provide enough meaning to warrant its inclusion.
-The same is the case for bouncing off walls, and fast falling.
-Bouncing off walls allows the player to retain speed while bouncing off walls.
-So bouncing and fast falling are mandatory skills the player would have to use in order to achieve the fastest times.
+This led to the optimal strategy of solving a level to simply be air dashing as frequently as possible.
+I didn't like that, because it meant that if players wanted to be fast, they would have to constantly be air dashing, which didn't feel good.
+And thus, it didn't provide enough benefit to offset the debt of giving the player an additional button / skill they had to master.
+The same thing was the case for bouncing off walls and fast falling.
+Bouncing off walls allowed the player to redirect all their speed when colliding with walls.
+That meant both bouncing and fast falling would be mandatory skills the player would have to use in order to achieve the fastest times.
 And like with air dashing, both skills add an additional button the player would have to utilize.
+It was just a lot of complexity that wasn't adding to the core feeling I wanted to capture in the game.

 I ended up removing everything but clinging to ceilings.
 Sticking to ceiling utilizes the jump key, so it doesn't add any more buttons the player has to learn.
 On top of that, it doesn't make the player move faster, so it doesn't force the player to use it at every opportunity in order to get the fastest times.
 Sticking to the ceiling is a mechanic that is purely used to traverse the level in a different way, opening up more creative possibilities for the player.